PanIndustrial-Org/icrc2.mo/readme.md

 By returning an #err from these functions you will effectively cancel the transaction and the caller will receive back a #GenericError for that request with the message you provide.

-Wire these functions up by including them in your environment object.
+Wire these functions up by including them in your call to transfer_tokens_from and approve_transfer.

 ```
+public type TokenApprovalNotification = {
+    from : Account;
+    amount : Nat;
+    requested_amount: Nat;
+    expected_allowance : ?Nat;
+    spender : Account;             // Approval is given to an ICRC Account
+    memo :  ?Blob;
+    fee : ?Nat;
+    calculated_fee: Nat;
+    expires_at : ?Nat64;
+    created_at_time : ?Nat64;
+  };

+  /// TransferFromNotification captures the necessary information for a transfer from event.
+  public type TransferFromNotification = {
+    spender: Account; // the subaccount of the caller (used to identify the spender)
+    from : Account;
+    to : Account;
+    memo : ?Blob;
+    amount : Nat;
+    fee : ?Nat;
+    calculated_fee: Nat;
+    created_at_time : ?Nat64;
+  };

    /// Optional synchronous or asynchronous functions triggered when transferring from an account.
     can_transfer_from : ?{
       #Sync : ((trx: Value, trxtop: ?Value, notification: TransferFromNotification) -> Result.Result<(trx: Value, trxtop: ?Value, notification: TransferFromNotification), Text>);